 PP and Vox approve the demand that Alicante be considered a Spanish-speaking region.

-For the measure to be effective, it must pass a vote in the Valencian Parliament.
+For the measure to be effective, it must pass the vote of the Valencian Parliament.

 The new mayor of Alicante, the popular Luis Barcala.